aayushker/CodeRunEz/README.md

 *  Limited platform support
 *  Limited Project Type Detection
 *  Assumption that the project directories are stored in the documents folder
+*  File naming issue, as there can be more than one file with the same name in different directories
 *  Potential Security Risks as running a script from an unknown source is dangerous

 <h2>💻 Built with</h2>